|

-How to Make an Iron Pipe Pot Rack
+How to Make a DIY Industrial Iron Pipe Pot Rack

-What would you say if I told you that you could make a pot rack for less than $120 in materials?
-I’ll show you how to make an iron pipe pot rack in less than 10 minutes.
-DIY stepby-step instructions below.
+What would you say if I told you that you could make a beautiful pot rack for less than $120 in materials and spend about 20 minutes assembling it?

 how to make a pot rack